Corporate Governance Report

 The Auditors provide the Board of Directors annually with written confirmation of their independence, required under the legislation in force.
 The Company’s Board of Directors assesses the independence of the Auditors each year.

-According to the decision made by the Annual General Meeting on 22 March 2012, Authorised Public Accountants Raija-Leena Hankonen (Varma's auditor since 2007) and Petri Kettunen (Varma's auditor since 2012), served as Varma's auditors during the financial year 2012.
-Authorised Public Accountant Paula Pasanen and Authorised Public Accountants KPMG Oy Ab serve as Deputy Auditors.
+According to the decision made by the Annual General Meeting on 21 March 2013, Authorised Public Accountants Raija-Leena Hankonen (Varma’s auditor since 2007) and Petri Kettunen (Varma’s auditor since 2012), served as Varma’s Auditors during the financial year 2013.
+Authorised Public Accountant Paula Pasanen and Authorised Public Accountants KPMG Oy Ab served as Deputy Auditors.

 The organisational status, tasks, responsibilities and powers of the internal audit are laid down in the instructions approved by the Board of Directors.
 The areas to be audited are set out in an annual audit plan approved by the Board of Directors after it has been heard by the Executive Group and the Audit Committee.